quietui/quiet/docs/sponsor/letter-to-the-boss.md

 Dear =={Boss}==,

-I'm excited to share something that can make a real difference for our team.
-I've been looking into Quiet&nbsp;UI, an open source component library that will really streamline our development work and save us significant time and effort.
+I want to introduce Quiet&nbsp;UI, an open source component library that can significantly improve our development workflow.

+Quiet&nbsp;UI offers thoroughly tested, accessible components that work across frameworks.
+This means we won't need to rebuild components when switching frameworks in the future.
+Quiet's comprehensive documentation and commitment to accessibility will let us focus on building features rather than maintaining our own components.

+While comparable solutions cost $10,000+ yearly, Quiet runs on a sponsorship model ($12-$100/month).
+I think the $100 tier would be perfect for us – it's a fraction of what we currently spend maintaining our own components and it gives us support from the maintainer and priority bug fixes.

 The project's website is: <a href="https://quietui.org/" data-no-external-icon>quietui.org</a>

-What makes Quiet&nbsp;UI special is how it solves several of our current challenges.
-Instead of spending hours building and maintaining our own components, we can use its thoroughly tested, accessible components that work right out of the box.
-Since it's framework-agnostic, we won't need to rebuild everything if we switch frameworks down the road – it'll just work.

-One thing I particularly love about Quiet&nbsp;UI is how it handles accessibility.
-Their components are built with accessible in mind, which means we can focus on building features rather than worrying about compliance issues.
-The library is also incredibly well-documented, making it easy for anyone on the team to jump in and start using it.

-**Here's what makes this especially compelling:** while similar tools can cost upwards of $10,000 per year, Quiet&nbsp;UI runs on a sponsorship model ranging from just $12 to $100 monthly.
-For that, we get access to a private support forum, priority bug fixes, and support directly from the maintainer.

-I think the $100 tier would be perfect for us – it's a fraction of what we currently spend on maintaining our own components and gives us all the support we might need.

-I'd love to chat more about this with you.
-Do you have some time this week to discuss how we can kick off a sponsorship and put Quiet&nbsp;UI to work for our team?
+Do you have time this week to discuss implementing Quiet&nbsp;UI and starting a sponsorship?

 Thanks!